railsuser2014/openobject-doc-book-en/4/4_10_Accounts/index.rst

 While the structure of the general chart of accounts is imposed by law, the analytic chart of accounts is built to fit a company's needs closely.

-Just as in the general accounts, you'll find accounting entries in the different analytic accounts.
+Just as in the general accounts, you will find accounting entries in the different analytic accounts.
 Each analytic entry can be linked to a general account, or not, as you wish.
 Conversely, an entry in a general account can be linked to one, several, or no corresponding analytic accounts.

-You'll discover many advantages of this independent representation below.
+You will discover many advantages of this independent representation below.
 For the more impatient, here are some of those advantages:

 * you can manage many different analytic operations,